Win-Win Simple Solution or Financial Disaster?

-Under the right circumstances, mediation can be a successful way to resolve conflicts in a divorce.
-The success of a mediation depends on a number of important factors.
-The main determinants are the attitudes and approaches of the parties and the nature and complexity of the issues.
-There are many potential traps in mediation, thus the parties opting for mediation need to go into it with a full awareness of the issues.
+Under the right set of circumstances, mediation may be a successful way to resolve conflicts in a divorce.
+The main determinants are the attitudes and motivations of the parties and the complexity of the issues.
+There are many potential risks and pitfalls to mediation and thus the parties opting for mediation need to enter into it with a full awareness of the issues.

 Candidates For Mediation

 In order for a mediation to be successful, the parties must both be good “candidates” for the mediation process.
 Being a good "candidate" means that the parties:

 - ARE BOTH WILLING TO LET THE OTHER SIDE HAVE 51% OF THE ASSETS & NEITHER PARTY HAS A NEED TO WIN;

 - Trust each other.
 Mediation is not a process that is designed to verify facts, investigate financial issues and question suspect expenditures.
 If there is a lack of trust, mediation is not the correct forum;

 - Are not hostile personality types.
 If one party is essentially a bully, mediation will not be "successful," unless the other spouse gives in to the bully.
 In that case, the mediation is "successful" because it resolved the issues, not because a fair settlement was agreed to;

 - Are both ready to end the relationship.
 If both spouses are not ready to move on in life, mediation will be a waste of time and money.
 A mediator does not have the power to force a settlement.
 To reach an agreement both spouses must have a desire to reach a solution on all issues;

 - Are both ready to resolve the issues.
 If either spouse is angry with the other or has a need to delay the termination of the relationship, mediation will most likely not be successful.
 Anger on the part of a spouse makes mediation, essentially a non-starter;

 - Have not been a victim of abuse in the relationship;